-Municipal Health Services has 20 Environmental Health Practitioners (EHP's) who execute the 9 MHS functions throughout the West Rand.
-The majority of the work had been performed before South Africa recorded its first COVID 19 case.
-Amongst the critical functions MHS renders is the

-Food Safety programme, which is designed to regulate, monitor, evaluate and control the quality and safety of food products supplied to the residence of the West Rand.
-The food Safety programme consists of the following key components based on Hazardous Analytical Critical Control Points (HACCP) approach as per the discretion of the EHP:
+Our Municipal Health Services (MHS) employs a total of 18 Environmental Health Practitioners (EHP's) who execute nine (9) MHS functions throughout the West Rand.
+During 2020/21 financial year the number of EHP's were reduced following the resignation of the Chief Environmental Health Practitioners (EHP) of Mogale City and two Senior EHP's who retired from service.
+Amongst the critical function(s) MHS renders, is the Food Safety programme, which is designed to regulate, monitor, evaluate and control the quality and safety of food products supplied to the residence of the West Rand.
+The food Safety programme consists of the following key components, Hazardous Analytical Critical Control Points (HACCP) approach as regulated by the Environmental Health Practitioners conduct of food premises inspections.
+This is in line with the Foodstuffs, Cosmetics and Disinfectants Act 54 of 1972 including the regulations Governing General Hygiene Requirements for Food Premises, the Transport of Food and Related Matters; Regulation 638 of 22 June 2018:

-- Inspection of food premises to monitoring compliance with the Disaster Management Act - Education of food handlers in order to comply with COVID 19 protocol; - Sampling and analysis of food stuffs to monitor the safety of food, and - Law enforcement.
+- Inspection of food premises to monitoring compliance with the Disaster Management Act; - Education of food handlers in order to comply with COVID 19 protocol; - Sampling and analysis of food stuffs to monitor the safety of food; and - Law enforcement.